StormTersteeg/OllamaDiscordAI/README.md

 # Ollama Discord Bot

 This project is a `discord.py`-based bot that integrates with the Ollama API, enabling an AI-powered companion for your Discord server.
-The bot can hold dynamic conversations and adapt its responses based on a context system, while also allowing you to define its personality traits and characteristics.
+The bot can hold conversations and adapt its responses based on a context system, while also allowing you to define its personality traits and characteristics.

 ## Features